Website Under Construction:

 Project Development & Status

-I aim to include a copy of an indispensable bibliography from 1971.
+In fact the short list above and all of the other editions I have consulted, are listed in an indispensable bibliography from 1971.
 It's a thesis by Jean C. Rowles, A.L.A, 'Thomas Chatterton 1752-1770, An Annotated Bibliography', - a wonderful piece of work.
-If anyone knows the whereabouts of Jean do let her know that we would love to make contact with her.
+If anyone knows the whereabouts of Jean do let her know that I would love to hear from her.